by-jp/www.byjp.me/content/notes/twitter/262900243203506177/index.md

 - imported
 - from-twitter
 ---
-Ha\!
-Apple have now realised the problem with calling the iPad 3 "The New iPad": The iPad mini is newer\!
+Ha!
+Apple have now realised the problem with calling the iPad 3 "The New iPad": The iPad mini is newer!